sebsacuna/MusiJ/Readme.md

 The current version allows us to autosave the results in addition with a text file indicating the parameters used.

-## MusiJ 0.93

-- Project renamed to MusiJ
-- Faster by a factor of 2 compared to previous version
-- Video wrapper included for video-generating capabilities

 ## Instructions